royceschultz/Cycling-Power-Calculator/README.md

 ![Power](Show/Power.png)

-This yeilded an average power of 203.4 watts.
+This yielded an average power of 203.4 watts.
 This closely agrees with calculations by Strava with < 5% error.

 ## Training Tools